 Built to last.

 One-piece reinforced fiberglass shaft.
 Static high-test cord with reinforced tip attachment.
 Quick-swap lure system.
-The only pole I use in my own practice for dogs operating above standard drive levels.
+The only pole I use in my own work for dogs running above standard drive levels.

-The cheapest flirt pole is the one you replace once a year.
-The most expensive flirt pole is the one that lasts a decade.
+Meanwhile, the cheapest flirt pole is the one you replace once a year, while the most expensive flirt pole is the one that lasts a decade.
 Material and construction are the only things that decide which one you bought.